Everything You Need to Know About the Dean’s List

 2. Prestige & Recognition

-Having your name on the Dean’s List automatically has some value in that your school board, faculty, and staff may recognize you as the “good student.”
+Having your name on the quarterly Dean’s List automatically has some value in that your school board, faculty, and staff may recognize you as the “good student” who is focused on getting their first undergraduate degree.
 Getting on their good side never hurts.
 This could also potentially help you build relationships with professors, who can write you letters of recommendations and references later in life.

 3. The Record (& the Resume)

-Many colleges will include your honorary achievement on your transcript, but some colleges may require you to make a request (check with your school!).
+Many colleges will include your honorary achievement on your transcript which can be found in the university registrar, but some colleges may require you to make a request (check with your school!).
 Being on the Dean’s List also gives you a bit of bragging rights (though I would keep it minimal).
 You can note your achievement on your resume, Linkedin profile and even scholarship applications.

 RELATED: The Complete Resume Guide for College Students – 12 Rules for Resume Perfection!